 You can hire me to work for you!
 I have a range of services including writing, speaking and training.
 Please contact my Speaking Agent, Speaking Out for my rates.

 Would you like me to write something for you?
 I can write an article for your news site, copy for your business site or a guest blog post.

 Is there a topic you’d like me to write about on my blog?
 You can commission me to do so, just like Sue asked me to write a piece on inspiration objectification of people with disability – and I did!
 Click here to read that piece.

 I’ve worked for almost a decade in government communications.
 I’ve spent almost a decade writing for the mainstream media (including the ABC, SBS, Sydney Morning Herald and The Age, Daily Life, News Corp, Kidspot, Ravishly, Frankie Magazine and more).
-I am currently writing my first book – a memoir – to be published by Harper Collins.
+I wrotemmy first book, Say Hello, published by Harper Collins.

 I can speak at your workplace, conference, school, community group, diversity event, hospital, university, playground…

 I speak to diverse audiences – workplaces, conference attendees, media students, medical students, the disability community, academics and playing with playdough in a park with children.

 My speeches have been individually and as part of panels.
 I’ve spoken at Melbourne University, Women of Letters, Layne Beachley’s Women in Leadership luncheon (opening for Julia Gillard), Progress 2017, University of Western England, ProBlogger, Melbourne Writers Festival, Emerging Writers Festival, Dangerous Ideas around Disability and the Royal Melbourne Hospital – to name a few.

 I also speak regularly on radio and podcasts – I’ve spoken on Life Matters, Books and Arts, and ABC local radio shows, as well as podcasts including Osher Günsberg, Just a Spoonful, the Accessible Stall and Neighbuzz.